Nimesh-Kavinda/Library_Management-System_Using_C-_and_SQL/README.md

 # Library Management System (C# & SQL Server Management)
-   This Project was done by me about a year ago.
+   This Project was done by me about a year ago.Upload to Git Hub on 2024.10.31.
 ## Overview

 The Library Management System is a C# application for managing books and patrons in a library.
 This system uses a SQL Server database to store and retrieve information.